shwilks/rmarchingcubes/cran-comments.md

   but seemed like he should show up in the package citation).
 - Included link and doi for relevant publication from Thomas Lewiner et al. in DESCRIPTION
 - Changed title to "Calculate 3D Contour Meshes Using the Marching Cubes Algorithm"

+## Alterations upon resubmission 2
+- changed `auto` in C++ code to `arma::uword` explicitly defining variable type.
+This appears to fix a compilation error on Solaris, change now allows package to pass checks performed with `rhub::check_on_solaris()`.